younggoodluck/week9/README.md

 https://i.imgur.com/B5dvyNA.gif

-Any issues you encountered
+## Any issues you encountered

 -I wait half a day after set up and the attack finally shows up.

--A summary of the data collected: number of attacks, number of malware samples, etc.
+## A summary of the data collected: number of attacks, number of malware samples, etc.

 -I used nmap -sV -P0 command and saw about 1500 attacks by nmap following the guide of codepath.
 I found the attack are generally from my laptop, but some are from different areas.

--Any unresolved questions raised by the data collected
+## Any unresolved questions raised by the data collected

 -No